 1. Location, location, location.
 Just as with real estate, picking the right spot for your rain garden can make or break a landscape.
 You need to place it in a sunny spot where it will catch the most runoff, but not too close to foot traffic or your building.
 You will want to place your garden away from utilities, building foundations, and septic systems.

 The biggest factor in all this is how well the soil on your property drains.
-If your yard doesn’t have anywhere with good, permeable soil, some of it will need replacing with a mix of compost, topsoil and sand.
+If your yard doesn’t have anywhere with good, permeable soil, some of it will need replacing with a mix of compost, topsoil, and sand.

-Another point about location is slope placement and the drainability of the soil.
+Another point about the location is slope placement and the drainability of the soil.
 Slope affects how well a place drains and the direction the water, not to mention how it looks.

 2. Size.
-You will frequently see rain gardens with a surface size about 5 to 10 percent of the impervious surface that is generating the runoff.
+You will frequently see rain gardens with a surface size of about 5 to 10 percent of the impervious surface that is generating the runoff.
 This is just a guideline, though.
 Each landscape has its own demands when it comes to size, and we would want to survey your whole property before deciding on your sizing needs.

 3. Depth.
 Most rain gardens need to be about 4 to 8 inches deep in order to deal with the storms we get in Virginia.
 The depth really depends on the surface area, though.
 The idea is to get rainwater to spread out in a thin layer so that the ground absorbs the water evenly.

 Any variety of native and perennial plants that can handle moisture extremes will go in your rain garden.
 The grasses and flowers will give your lawn a dazzling beauty mark if you pick them right.
 Some good suggestions made by the National Resources Conservation Service:

 - Canada goldenrod